 However, a series of important restrictions apply to 400-series upgraders, which you can read more about here.
 Note: You lose support for PCIe 4.0 on 400-series boards, but most gamers will not, and should not, care — PCIe 4.0 makes no meaningful performance difference in gaming.

-AMD Zen 3 Ryzen 5000 Series Pricing and Availability
+AMD Ryzen 5000 Series Pricing and Availability

 We also expect to eventually hear about Threadripper 5000 products with the Zen 3 architecture, but we aren't sure when AMD will bring the new design to its ultra-powerful high end desktop (HEDT) lineup.
 AMD will also update its APUs with the Zen 3 architecture, but we aren't sure of the timeline for that advance.

-If Zen 3 lives up to its billing, it looks like AMD’s only constraint will be production capacity at TSMC.
-AMD will likely sell every Ryzen 5000 series chip it punches out, at least until Rocket Lake arrives – and we still don't know if Intel’s new 14nm design can keep pace with AMD’s 7nm CPUs.
+Zen 3 has lived up to its billing, and it looks like AMD’s only constraint will be production capacity at TSMC.
+AMD is selling every Ryzen 5000 series chip it punches out, at least until Rocket Lake arrives – and we still don't know if Intel’s new 14nm design can keep pace with AMD’s 7nm CPUs.

 Should I Buy a Ryzen 5000 Series Zen 3 CPU?

-AMD Zen 3 Ryzen 5000 Serious Microarchitecture
+AMD Zen 3 Ryzen 5000 Series Microarchitecture

 AMD shared the full details about the Zen 3 microarchitecture.
 AMD embarked on what it describes as a ground-up redesign of the Zen 2 microarchitecture to deliver the gains we would normally see with an entirely new design.
 In fact, the company's ~19% increase in IPC represents its largest single-generation increase in the 'post-Zen' era (Zen+, Zen 2).
 We certainly haven't seen an increase of this magnitude for desktop CPUs from Team Blue in the recent past, either — the initial Skylake architecture achieved a similar boost, but everything since has been nearly static.